 interesting and informative presentation on Cleopatra’s Needle, the

 missing link in Masonry.
 This was their second visit to Charity Lodge.

-Families were again invited.
+Families were invited.

 April brought Towson’s Bethel No. 36, International Order of Job’s

 Daughters, to Charity Lodge and they performed one of their ceremonies

 under the direction of Honored Queen Emily Candler for the Lodge and